mewais/DynamicBarrier/README.md

 ![image](bench/Speed.png)

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the CC-BY-NC-SA 4.0 License - see the [LICENSE](LICENSE) file for details.